 Soldiers traveling overseas are required to have a tourist passport at a minimum.
 Official No-fee passports are only required if you are assigned to a NATO Rapid Deployable Corps (NRDC).
 For HHC, our NRDC is in Spain.
-If you follow-on assignment requires an Official passport, you will be able to process this action through the U.S. Consulate.
-The application process may take 8 weeks, so, you should begin the passport application process as soon as you receive your PCS orders.
+If your follow on assignment requires an Official Passport, you will be able to process this action through the U.S. Consulate.
+The application process may take eight weeks so, begin the passport application process as soon as you receive your PCS orders.